nestjs/docs.nestjs.com/content/recipes/crud.md

 > warning **Notice** Primary columns persist in the resource response object whether they were requested or not.
 In our case, it's an `id` column.

-The complete list of query params and filter operators could be found in the project's [WiKi](https://github.com/nestjsx/crud/wiki/Requests).
+The complete list of query params and filter operators can be found in the project's [WiKi](https://github.com/nestjsx/crud/wiki/Requests).

 #### Relations